ALERT! The Integrated Premium Transit RFQ and pre-SOQ meeting materials are available in the Project Library.

 A CBE/DBE event for this project and other DDOT mega-projects was held on February 19, 2014.
 The meeting presentation is also housed in the Project Library.

 Questions regarding the RFQ may be submitted as indicated in the RFQ, using the e-mail address email@example.com.
-The RFQ is also posted at http://ocp.dc.gov/.
-SOQs are due by 2 p.m. on March 31, 2014.
+The RFQ and subsequent amendments are posted at the OCP website.
+SOQs are due by 2 p.m. on April 11, 2014.